Your Rights under the EBR

 What does the EBR mean for me?

-Under the EBR, you can participate in ministry decisions about the environment and hold the government accountable for those decisions.
+Under the EBR, you have rights to participate in ministry decisions about the environment and hold the government accountable for those decisions.
+(The EBR applies to environmentally significant decisions and proposals made by certain Ontario ministries or under certain Acts.)

 The Environmental Registry

-A key tool of the EBR is the Environmental Registry, a website where ministries post environmentally significant proposals and decisions.
-Sometimes you are invited to comment on them, and the ministries are obliged to consider your comments.
+A key tool of the EBR is the Environmental Registry, a website that lets you have a say about environmentally significant decisions in Ontario.
+Thanks to the EBR, the government is obliged to consider your comments.
 Click here to find out more about the Environmental Registry.

 Statements of Environmental Values